ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 ### 2.2.1.
 Service Annotation

-`WebSubHub` has support to add few additional configurations to the `hub` which could be useful for the developer.
+Apart from the listener level configurations a `hub` will require few additional configurations.
 Hence, we have introduced `websubhub:ServiceConfig` a service-level-annotation for `websubhub:Service` which contains `websubhub:ServiceConfiguration` record.
 ```ballerina
 # Configuration for a WebSub Hub service.